sapidad/CSIT-Final/README.md

 12/2/2019 (Andy):

     Implemented:
         -CWID is randomly generated when creatinng a new student.
+Also added the confirmation, as well as formatting to the entries, as well as adding some constraints to entries.
+        -Fixed errors within the new student function.
+        -Closed cursors all cursors at the end of most functions.
         -Changed formatting on date in enrolled to match generated dates.
         -Improved search function, now loops until the user types 'exit' and searches more effectively.
         -Restructured program in order to be more concise, weworked cline function.